A Guide to Navigating Subscription Service Issues

 It’s also important to consider which subscription service model will best serve your customers.
 Unlike Dollar Shave Club, not all subscription services deliver the same items to their subscribers every month.

-Birchbox, a monthly beauty subscription service, runs on a different model - a subscription box.
+Birchbox, a monthly beauty DTC subscription brand, runs on a different model - a subscription box.

 Subscription boxes include four to five different sample beauty products every month to send to its subscribers.
 While boxes are less focused on long-term retention, it may appeal to some companies looking to test the waters before launching a full service.